tonyhzheng/robotic_deposition/README.md

 To replicate the experiment of bioprinting a structure in the shape of a cube, complete the following steps:

 #### Step 1.
-Connect to http://localhost:6080/vnc.html?host=localhost&port=6080 in a web browser (tested on Mozilla Firefox) Press "Confirm Safety Configuration"
+Connect to http://localhost:6080/vnc.html?host=localhost&port=6080 in a web browser (tested on Mozilla Firefox).

+Press "Confirm Safety Configuration".

-Press the red button on the bottom left next to "Power off" Press "On" and "Start"
+Press the red button on the bottom left next to "Power off".

+Press "On" and "Start".

-Press "Exit" on the bottom left
+Press "Exit" on the bottom left.

 Press "Move" on the top left.

 You should now see the UR5e robot arm.

 #### Step 2.
 You can start running the example using the launch file:

-$roslaunch robotic_deposition gcode_bioprint.launch $
+$ roslaunch robotic_deposition gcode_bioprint.launch

 ### Useful Docker Commands

-Show running docker containers
+#### Show running docker containers

-$ docker ps $
+$ docker ps

-Stop all containers (installation changes persist when you stop and start container)
+#### Stop all containers (installation changes persist when you stop and start container)

-$ docker stop $(docker ps -a -q) $
+$ docker stop $(docker ps -a -q)

-Stop all containers by force (use if container not responding)
+#### Stop all containers by force (use if container not responding)

-$ docker kill $(docker ps -q) $
+$ docker kill $(docker ps -q)

-Remove all containers (installation changes DO NOT persist when you rm and restart container, note that changes to the workspace folder persist as it is a volume that is binded from the host computer to the container)
+#### Remove all containers (installation changes DO NOT persist when you rm and restart container, note that changes to the workspace folder persist as it is a volume that is binded from the host computer to the container)

-$ docker rm $(docker ps -a -q) $
+$ docker rm $(docker ps -a -q)

-Remove all images
+#### Remove all images

-$ docker rmi -f $(docker images -a -q) $
+$ docker rmi -f $(docker images -a -q)

 ## Authors